Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/feedback.md

 We are constantly working on improving Slingshot as our goal is to reach simplicity in our data-driven world while making remote work easy and fast.
 As we share our users’ passion for a digital workplace, we would like to hear more from you through our feedback form.

-## How can I provide you with My Feedback?
+## How Can I Provide You with My Feedback?

 You can follow these quick steps in order to share your feedback with us: